theodorecharles/venuebit-demo/README.md

 ### 4. Run iOS App

 1. Open `VenueBitApp/` folder in Xcode (it uses Swift Package Manager)
-2. Update the SDK key in `OptimizelyManager.swift`
+2. Select a simulator and run (Cmd+R)

-3. Select a simulator and run (Cmd+R)
+The iOS app fetches feature decisions from the backend API, so no SDK key configuration is needed in the app itself.

 ## Remote Deployment